syrrex/MedCompare/README.md

 This will help clarify where the additional complexity of using a transformer model is most beneficial, such as cases involving complex symptom descriptions or nuanced ingredient interactions.

+To realise this task we had to choose a suitable Dataset.
+It should contain detailed information about various medicines, including their composition, uses and side effects.
+We decided to use "Medicine_Details" by MattBaster from HuggingFace because it suited our dependencies.
+For our work we focused on the collumns "Medicine Name", "Composition", "Uses", and "Side_effects".
+For further information about the dataset visit HuggingFace: https://huggingface.co/datasets/MattBastar/Medicine_Details